aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

          |                   |                  |                 |
          |                   |                  |                 |

-1. User logs in to the Client, the Client obtains the Identity Assertion (e.g. SAML Assertion or OpenID Connect ID Token)
+1. User logs in to the Client, the Client obtains the Identity Assertion (e.g. OpenID Connect ID Token)
 2. Client uses the Identity Assertion to request an Identity Assertion Authorization Grant for the Resource Application from the IdP
 3. Client exchanges the Identity Assertion Authorization Grant JWT for an Access Token at the Resource Application's token endpoint
 4. Client makes an API request with the Access Token